Atomic length on Weyl groups: Entropy of permutations

 Fix $V = \mathbb{R}^n$ with canonical basis $\{e_i~|~i=1,\dots, n\}$.
 The symmetric group $S_n$ acts transitively on $V$ by permuting the coordinates, denote $S_n\times V\to V, (w,x)\mapsto w(x)$ this action.
 The reflection hyperplanes of $S_n$ are $H_{ij} = \{x \in V~|~x_i-x_j = 0\}$ with $1 \leq i < j \leq n$.
 Choose now a generic point $x \in V$ not located on any reflection hyperplane of $S_n$.
 Then the permutohedron is defined as the convex hull of the orbit under $S_n$ of the point $x$, that is

 We see then that there are as many realizations of $\mathcal{P}_n$ as points $x$ in $V$ not located on the reflection hyperplanes.
 Some of them are move convenient and sometimes it can be useful to choose one over another.
-We say that a point $x \in V$ is \textit{adequate} if it is not located on any reflection hyperplane of $S_n$, if all its coordinates $x_i$ are in $[ 1, n]\cap\Z$ and if $x_i \neq x_j$ for $i\neq j$.
+We say that a point $x \in V$ is \textit{adequate} if it is not located on any reflection hyperplane of $S_n$ and if all its coordinates $x_i$ are in $[1, n]\cap\Z$.

 \begin{Rem} The permutohedron can be defined for any finite Coxeter group, see \cite[Section 1.5]{pilaud2020facial} for a good reference on the subject. \end{Rem}

 We can give the expected formula relating the entropy and the permutohedron.
 The following proposition states that the entropy of a permutation $w$ is the square of the distance between two points of $\mathcal{P}_n(x)$ permuted by $w$.
 This is illustrated in \Cref{permutohedron}.